Submitting your application to VTAC

 Submitting your application to Deakin

-When you’re ready to start your application, it’s important to have any required supporting documents on hand.
+If you’re ready to start a direct application, it’s important to have any required supporting documents on hand.
 Examples could include your resume, identification documents, a personal statement, or a folio of work.

 - If you’re using the Deakin Application Portal for the first time, you'll need to create an account by clicking ‘register’.
 After completing the registration form, a verification email will be sent to your email address.
 Click on the link in the email to log in to the Deakin Application Portal.